-The chairman may sit on all committees provided that he/ she continues to be considered independent.
+The chairman may sit on all committees provided that he/she continues to be considered independent.

-For AIM companies only, which are not subject to the UK Corporate Governance Code, the audit and remuneration committees should comprise a majority of independent non-executive directors, and half the members of the nomination committee need to be independent.
+For companies listed on AIM, and for other companies which are not a member of the FTSE All Share or FTSE Fledgling indices and in line with the QCA Code, the audit and remuneration committees should include independent non-executive directors only,4 and half the members of the nomination committee need to be independent.